ElHuaco/examRank03/README.md

-Solution candidates for Exam Rank 03.
+Norminette-compliant solution candidates for Exam Rank 03.

 -  `make micro_paint` (or mini_paint)
 -  test with examples in either directory's example folder.